 -

-2015-2020: PhD in Brain and Cognitive Science at the University of Rochester in the lab of Ralf Haefner.
-Studied visual perception both in theory and in humans and monkeys through the lens of Bayesian inference.
+2015–2020: PhD in Brain and Cognitive Science at the University of Rochester in the lab of Ralf Haefner.
+Studied visual perception theory through the lens of Bayesian inference.
+Designed experiments with human psychophysics and monkey electrophysiology to probe the role of prior expectations in visual perception.

 -